Menu for neutered cats: choosing the right food. Nutrition for castrated cats

-What do you need to know about pet nutrition?
-First, you first need to choose the type of food - either feed it with industrial (canned or dry) food, or offer your cat homemade food that goes well with canned food.
+What do you need to know directly about pet nutrition?
+First, you first need to choose the type of food - either feed it industrial (canned or dry) food, or offer your cat homemade food that goes well with canned food.
 Experienced veterinarians do not recommend mixing these two types of food.

-- meat of beef or poultry;
+- beef or poultry meat;

-- by-products:
+- offal:

-a) hearts
+a) hearts;

 b) lungs;